Jesus Before Christianity

 Much too much of religious language has become rote.
 Religion easily dies when it succumbs to rote.
 The Aramaic translations of Neil Douglas-Klotz cut through the rote and bring us to the deeper meanings of Jesus’s teaching that can still touch our hearts, move our souls, and ignite our action.
 This book displaces rote with profound discourse and insight.
 It can open our hearts anew.

-My original foreward to Prayers of the Cosmos thirty-two years ago began with these words: “Reader beware: though this book is brief, it contains the seeds of a revolution.”
+My original foreword to Prayers of the Cosmos thirty-two years ago began with these words: “Reader beware: though this book is brief, it contains the seeds of a revolution.”

 I do not think history has proven me mistaken.